KatePaulauskas/watch-store/README.md

      - Given a user accesses the all-products page directly, from the site menu, or call-to-action button
      - When the page loads
      - Then the user can see all available watches displayed in a gallery
-     - When the user clicks on a product
-     - Then the user is taken to the product detail page

      </details>